 My reply to Fayaz Rajabali, the ACP president

-files are created and sorted based on issues identified.
+Good afternoon Dr. Alhallak.
+My apologies for the delay in responding.
+I would like to acknowledge I have also received your recent (Feb 7th, 2020) email to Mr. Rajabali.
+In our office, files are created and sorted based on issues identified.
 In your case, your original complaint was about the unfairness of the investigation process.
-As we are an office of last resorts, and your file is still actively being investigated at the ACP, we closed your file as a referral.
+As we are an office of last resort, and your file is still actively being investigated at the ACP, we closed your file as a referral.
 When the investigation at ACP is complete, you will have further options available to you (through the ACP) for review/appeal, as already discussed.
-At the end of that process if you feel the decision and/or process was unfair to
+At the end of that process, if you feel the decision and/or process was unfair to

 Dr. Al Hallak,

 I confirm receipt of your email.
-I will not add anything further to my letter, except to note that Ms. Ainslie assists me in my role as President with administrative tasks, including putting correspondence on letterhead and emailing it out.
+I will not add anything further to my letter except to note that Ms. Ainslie assists me in my role as President with administrative tasks, including putting correspondence on letterhead and emailing it out.

 Neither she nor Mr. Eberhart had any involvement in my communications with you or with the content of my letter.